St. John's Wort Extract supplement, 300 mg

 The most common St. John's wort side effect is insomnia,

-also include retinal harm if this herb is taken and the eyes are exposed to
+also include retinal harm or cataract formation if this herb is taken and the eyes are exposed to

 strong sunlight.
 Those who are predisposed to macular degeneration or have